-- Estimated Time: 1.50 hours - Password Required: Please contact with Dr. Tsou (mtsou@mail.sdsu.edu) or Ting-Hwan Lee (lee60rohan@gmail.com) for student accounts and passwords to complete this module. - Learning Goal: This module will introduce various GIS applications which involve the cutting edge of technological innovations currently in use or being developed for the near future.
+- Estimated Time: 1.50 hours - Password Required: Please contact Dr. Tsou (mtsou@mail.sdsu.edu) for student accounts and passwords to complete this module. - Learning Goal: This module will introduce various GIS applications which involve the cutting edge of technological innovations currently in use or being developed for the near future.
 Research applications that will be introduced include Mobile GIS (Computerized Navigation and Habitat monitoring of Mission Trails Regional Park), and Participatory (Collaborative) GIS applications (Mapping Where You Want to Visit in the World in Web-Based Collaborative Maps).
 The module is designed to acquaint students with some advanced and applied uses of GIS that will be prevalent in society, government, and industry in the near future. - Platforms: PC, Mac, or UNIX. - Software Tools Required: Web browser with high-speed Internet access.
 A multimedia video player is required.
-(Formats available: .QT (Apple QuickTime), .WMV (Microsoft Windows Media), .MPG (MPEG Video)
+(Formats available: .QT (Apple QuickTime), .WMV (Microsoft Windows Media), .MPG (MPEG Video) - Allied to California Content standards: GIS Learning module #3 can be allied to the following California Content standards: - History-Social Science Content Standards12.2.6 Explain how one becomes a citizen of the United States, including the process of naturalization. - Science Content Standards - 1. m (Investigation and Experimentation) Investigate a science-based societal issue by researching the literature, analyzing data, and communicating the findings.